 Through homeless and housing services, we support individuals and families in accessing and maintaining safe and affordable housing statewide.

-We are a leader in preserving multi-family rental housing in Anchorage through our Affordable Housing program for low-income and special needs households including those with limited credit and/or rental history.
+We are a leader in preserving multi-family rental housing in Anchorage.
+Our Affordable Housing program assists households with low-incomes and individuals with special needs, including those with limited credit and/or rental history, in finding and maintaining housing.

 We increase access to affordable housing for low-income individuals and families through Mutual Self-Help Housing and Certified Loan Packaging.